Irshadmeer/INS-group/content/_index.md

         filename: welcome1.jpg
       text: |
         <br>
-        Welcome to KTH Intelligent Network Sstems Research Group!
+        Welcome to KTH Intelligent Network Systems Research Group!
 We are a passionate team of researchers dedicated to advancing the field of Intelligent Network Systems.
 Explore our latest news and meet the team to learn more about our work.